 - a change in operations at a premises

-Environmental management categories will be assessed every 12 months, in conjunction with the receipt of the annual return, and be based on a licensee's regulatory performance at their premises over a three-year period.
+Environmental management categories are assessed every 12 months, in conjunction with the receipt of the annual return, and are based on a licensee's regulatory performance at their premises over a three-year period.
 Any annual changes in environmental management category associated with the licensed activity could result in a change in the licensed activity's overall environmental risk level.

-Licensees are able to request that the EPA review the risk level allocated to their activities.
-The EPA has developed internal review guidelines (PDF 114KB) to assist licensee request a review.
-Licensees requesting a review of licence risk levels should contact the local EPA regional office to discuss the matter.
-Licensees must fill out an application form (DOC 103KB) to formally request a review of the licenced activity's risk level.
+Licensees can request the EPA to review the risk level allocated to their activities.
+The EPA has developed internal review guidelines (PDF 136KB) to assist licensee request a review.
+Licensees requesting a review of licence risk levels should contact the EPA to discuss the matter.
+Licensees must fill out the application form to formally request a review of the licensed activity's risk level.